jeremyButtler/freezeTB/README.md

    - or compile minimap2 and copy the .exe file
 10. copy the freezeTBGui.Rscript (freezeTBGui) file in scripts to your desktop or were you want it.
 11. Make sure R is installed or if not install R or Rstudio [https://cran.r-project.org/bin/windows/base/]( https://cran.r-project.org/bin/windows/base/)
-12. right click freezeTBGui and select "open with", then "more programs", then "R", "R <version number>", "bin", "Rscript"
+12. right click freezeTBGui.Rscript and select
+    "open with", then "more programs", then "R",
+    "R <version number>", "bin", "Rscript"

 ![
   picture showing how to open developer console ](windows10devConsole.png)

-## Minimap2 (from source)
+### Windows Minimap2 (from source)

 I include a minimap2.exe compiled binary in winBin.
   So, you do not need this.
 However, here are the